willnotwish/pi-pico-experiments/docs/leds.md

 Start with a basic NPN transistor as a switch.
 Note that this will invert the signal.
 We adjust for this in software: our routines `setOne` and `setZero` need to be transposed.

 __This didn't work.
 A transitor switch is too slow.
 See a more detailed discussion.__

-### Power supply considerations
-The Pico needs a 3.3V supply.
-The SK2812 runs off 5V.
-The other LED strip uses the WS2811 running off 12V.

-I think it's fine to connect the collector of an NPN transistor to a separate 5V or 12V power source via a (say) 10K resistor.
-If you're worried, start off with a battery.

-### Timing issues
-From [a quick investigation](https://github.com/willnotwish/pi-pico-experiments/issues/1) I found that bit banging a GPIO pin in software isn't possible at the kind of speeds we need here, at least not with micropython.
-The maximum frequency I can achieve is about 65kHz.
-Too slow, by a long way.

-One alternative: using the SPI instead.

-Another: following the guidance in the Pico's C SDK.

 ### More random info
 I bought a cheapo LED strip with a solar charger from a discount shop.
 The LEDs (all white) are not individually addressable.
 The rechargeable battery is a 1.2V Ni-MH.